ru-bem/COExp33-The-Definitive-Performance-Mod/readme.md

 ### **Automatic mode:**

-1. Run the "Automatic Install" file inside the mod folder (after extracting it).
+1. Run the "Auto Install" file inside the mod folder (after extracting it).
 2. Type the number correponding to the preset you want to install, press [Enter] and have fun!

 It's a fully commented batch script, so you can open it in a text editor and see exactly what each line of code does.
 You can also check the whole code here on github﻿.